-One is (A) the Regular business management visa, and the other is (B) the 6 months business management visa, which is an exception for business management status using the program to increase foreign entrepreneurs.
+The other is (B) the 6 months business management visa (Tokyo start-up visa), which is an exception for business management status using the program by the Tokyo government.

 Someone in Japan who help your business start-up